 Your primary goal is important, but it’s not enough, it also depends on how much effort you are willing to put into the workouts.
-Are you looking for easier workouts or go all-in?
-Looking for a comfortable longer workout?
-Or want to get it over with quickly?
+Are you looking for easier workouts or going all-in?
+Looking for a comfortable and long workout?
+Or want to get it over with quickly but intensely?

-Let’s make a side-by-side comparison between these bike types so you’ll know which one to get, an upright bike, recumbent or a spin bike.
+Let’s make a side-by-side comparison between these bike types, so you’ll know which one to get, an upright bike, a recumbent, or a spin bike.

 An upright bike looks like a cramped road bike.
 The distance between the seat and the handlebars is very short and usually the pedals are positioned right above the flywheel.

 Some models have moving handles, similar to the ones on elliptical trainers.
-Moving handles give your upper body a better workout that simply just gripping static handles.
+Moving handles give your upper body a better workout than simply just gripping static handles.

 Just like with riding a traditional road bike, some people may find the seat uncomfortable, though most people do say you get used to it, and besides the seats can often be upgraded to more comfortable gel seats.

 You can think of a cycling bike as e a more hardcore version of an upright bike.
 Cycling bikes are usually harder to pedal and are well-suited for intense workouts.
 The design sits like a traditional road bike.
 However, the two differ because this bike uses a weighted flywheel that connects to the pedals via a transmission system.
 It is a little more challenging to ride because of the flywheel and the direct-contact brakes.
 The handlebars usually lie flat as they do on a traditional racing bike.